TAPevents/tap-i18n/README.md

 Refer to the [documentation of i18next.t()](http://i18next.com/pages/doc_features.html) to learn about its possible options.

+**On the server**, TAPi18n.__ is not a reactive resource.
+You have to specify the language tag you want to translate the key to.

 ### The tap-i18n Handlebars Helpers

 ### The \_  Helper